ramity-sh/wowraidnotes/Classic Cataclysm/Tier 1/RaidNotes.md

 - Pot at

 ### Phase 1
-- Stack up, spread for Water bomb then restack (if hit by it run to melee)
+- Stack up, spread for Water bomb then restack (if hit by it run to fire)
 - Heart of Ice goes to Melee
 - Run out with Static Overload